 Xfinity speed test

-Test your Xfinity internet speed and see how it compares to other users.
+Test your Xfinity internet speed and see how it compares to other cities.

-Below our Xfinity speed test, you’ll also find info on ways to improve your speeds, average Xfinity speeds, cities with the fastest advertised Xfinity download speeds and more.
-For more information about advertised Xfinity speeds, and to shop for different internet speed plans in your area, call us at 1-###-###-####.
+Below our Xfinity speed test, you’ll also find info on ways to improve your speeds, average Xfinity speeds, what speeds Xfinity offers and cities with the fastest advertised Xfinity download speeds.
+Call to learn more about Xfinity internet plans and available internet speeds in your area.

 Using the Xfinity speed test